danishpruthi/evidence-extraction/src/README.md

 Each run script corresponds to different lines in Table 3 of the table.
 The name of the files describe the experiment type.
 For instance, `run_sentiment_classify_and_extract_attention_features.sh` corresponds to sentiment analysis task on movie reviews, and "Classify & Extract (BERT’s Attention-CRF)" setting from the paper.

+Note: Please look at the best dev results reported in the last line on the logs, those are the ones reported in the paper.

 ## About datasets

 The data is formatted such that each train/dev/test file has a corresponding block file which contains the blueprint of evidence (1 if the token is a part of evidence 0 otherwise).